 If you can’t find your datasource on the page above, the plugin may be missing.
 To solve this, head over to the plugins page and install the related one to your Grafana.

 We’ll use Prometheus for our RabbitMQ metrics because,

 - It provides a vast amount of ready-to-use queries.

-Now define your query for metric.
-To monitor the server status we use rabbitmq_up query.
-Grafana refreshes the panel automatically so you don’t need to.
+Now, define your query for metric.
+To monitor the server status, we use the rabbitmq_up query.
+Grafana refreshes the panel automatically, so you don’t need to do it.

 Here’s the result.

 What we see is the current value, which is 1.
 So, the server is up.
 1 or 0 is understandable, but we should make it more expressive.

 Click the “Show options” button at the top right to see the available customizations.